What Do Reviewers Like to See in Grant Proposals?

 April 12, 2019

-When you submit a grant proposal, in most cases the proposal will be evaluated by a panel of reviewers convened by the funder (i.e., the private foundation or government agency that posted the opportunity).
-To make the process as fair and objective as possible, those evaluating the proposal rate it against a set of predetermined criteria.
-Sometimes the evaluation criteria and how they are weighted even appear in the solicitation itself, providing applicants with valuable information about how to structure their proposal.
+When you submit a grant proposal, it is most often evaluated by a panel of reviewers convened by the funder (i.e., the private foundation or government agency that posted the opportunity).
+To make the process as fair and objective as possible, those evaluating the proposal rate it against predetermined criteria.
+Sometimes, the evaluation criteria and their weights are even included in the solicitation itself, providing applicants with valuable information on how to structure their proposals.

-The proposal reviewers face a daunting task of reading and scoring a mountain of proposals to get the pile down to reasonable number, and from this short-listed group, down to the ultimate winner (or winners, if the funding mechanism provides for multiple awards).
+The proposal reviewers face a daunting task: reading and scoring a large volume of proposals to narrow the pool to a reasonable number, and, from this shortlisted group, down to the ultimate winner (or winners, if the funding mechanism allows multiple awards).
 As you can imagine, slogging through a pile of grant proposals is not a fun task.
-To reduce the number of proposals to be reviewed, funders look for reasons to eliminate proposals from consideration.
-As we’ve mentioned elsewhere on the blog, sometimes what trips an applicant up is failure to follow directions regarding the required formatting of a proposal.
-Other times, the issues can be more serious such as a failure to follow the proposal guidelines regarding the allowed or required content, including omitting a mandatory section or submitting a budget that is over the limit.
+To reduce the number of proposals to review, funders look for reasons to eliminate proposals from consideration.
+As we’ve mentioned elsewhere on the blog, sometimes what trips up applicants is failure to follow the required proposal formatting.
+At other times, the issues can be more serious, such as failing to follow the proposal guidelines on allowed or required content, including omitting a mandatory section or submitting a budget that exceeds the limit.

 If you do not follow the proposal guidelines to the letter—from formatting instructions and submission guidelines to the proposal’s required content and budget amount—your proposal may be tossed out from further consideration for noncompliance.

 Addressing all the required proposal elements is essential.
 However, following the proposal guidelines only means that your proposal has passed the first of many hurdles.
 For your proposal to result in an award, you must also hold the reviewers’ attention by presenting your thoughts in a clear and persuasive manner.
 If reviewers find a section of your proposal confusing and impossible to follow, they won’t be able to score that section highly.
 While one low-scoring section won’t necessarily be enough to push your proposal outside of the competitive range, sometimes it is.
-It all depends on what the evaluation criteria are and how they’re weighted.
+It depends on the evaluation criteria and their weights.

 To help your proposal score well and have a better chance of being funded, look at your proposal from the perspective of a potential reviewer: Have you given them what they need to give your proposal a top score?
 As you revise your proposal, you’ll want to pay particular attention to those areas you know are going to be weighted heavily based on the evaluation criteria or the funder’s interests and programmatic priorities.